Help with Costs

 If you need financial assistance or support navigating your insurance and/or the costs to access Tzield (teplizumab), contact the Compass program.

-The U.S. Department of Health and Human Services provides a searchable database of drug manufacturer patient assistance programs.
-You can search by the name of the specific medication here.
+Visit the U.S. Department of Health and Human Services website for a searchable database of drug manufacturer patient assistance programs.

-If you have a prescription for Gvoke glucagon, there is a co-pay coupon available here.
+If you have a prescription for Gvoke glucagon, there is a co-pay coupon available on the Gvoke website.

 If you need assistance with your pump supplies or CGM, directly contact the manufacturer via their customer service number below.